 Our environmental education activities have been an integral part of Giacche Verdi's work since 2010 and are unique in the region.
 Every year, 1-5 thousand pupils across the entire area "Terre della Biosfera" participate in these activities, reaching a total of around 20,000 children and their teachers.
 Topics to date are rivers (project "Fiumi Puliti"), forests (EUKI project "Boschi per la Biosfera"), agriculture, horticulture and nutrition ("Mille semi per mille bambini" and the EUKI projects "Humus per la Biosfera" and "Frutti per la Biosfera").
 And starting in autumn 2020 bees and wild herbs ("Api per la Biosfera") were added.
 All of these projects have a dual structure in common: a classroom session, where volunteers also get involved presenting a suitable aspect of their home country, and outdoor activities.
 Excursions take place along rivers, in the forest and on organic farms.
 The practical activities are carried out in the schoolyard or in a city park.
 As a result, vegetable gardens have been created permanently at nine schools and three environmental education parks have been created in our project region (in Bronte the "Bosco Brignolo", in Mascali the "Blue Garden Bio-Parco" and in Piedimonte Etneo a central park).
 In Santa Domenica Vittoria a children's club ("Piccole Guide") formed, which is now regularly supervised by employees of the Nebrodi Nature Park and us.
 Together with these children, we developed the "Bufo bufo" nature trail, which displays various nature conservation and sustainability topics in a child-friendly manner from the perspective of the common toad, which can also be observed spawning in the area during spring.

-Since November 2019, we focus more intensely on sound ecological practice in agriculture as well as on the economic needs of those (small) farmers who cultivate according to natural and partly still very traditional methods.
-In a study involving our partner Giacche Verdi, the University of Catania, the Italian bird protection association Lipu and the German NABU, almost 100 farmers are being interviewed.
-The results will be evaluated at the end of 2020 and recommendations will be made to all those involved in Sicily: The farmers themselves, the communities and, above all, the Sicilian region, which has a decisive influence on the future of Sicilian agriculture by interpreting the requirements of the European agricultural policy in the form of support programmes and conditions.
+Since the end of 2019, we focus more intensely on sound ecological practice in agriculture as well as on the economic needs of those (small) farmers who cultivate according to natural and partly still very traditional methods.
+In a study involving our partner Giacche Verdi, the University of Catania, the Italian bird protection association Lipu and the German NABU, almost 100 farmers were interviewed.
+The results were evaluated in 2021 and recommendations made to all those involved in Sicily: The farmers themselves, the communities and, above all, the Sicilian region, which has a decisive influence on the future of Sicilian agriculture by interpreting the requirements of the European agricultural policy in the form of support programmes and conditions.
+Results can be found, in new ecologically oriented funding programmes.